lowRISC/lowrisc-site/content/docs/debug-v0.3/overview.md

  * *Trace debugging* differs from that by sampling the processor execution (program counter etc.) and generating a "trace" of the program execution.
-Most importantly that happens non-intrusively, meaning there is no impact on the program execution.
-Especially for multicore system-on-chip that enables debugging of concurrency issues or performance bottlenecks.
-Finally, also other hardware elements like a DMA or memory controller can be easily extended to generate traces.
+Most importantly this happens non-intrusively, meaning there is no impact on the program execution.
+Especially for multicore system-on-chip, it enables debugging of concurrency issues or performance bottlenecks.
+Finally, other hardware elements like a DMA or memory controller can be easily extended to generate traces.